-CHARLESTON, W.Va. — The lawsuit filed by West Virginia Radio Corporation against the West Virginia University Board of Governors and several other parties over the bidding out of the university’s third-tier media rights will continue following a judge’s order.
+CHARLESTON, W.Va. — The lawsuit filed by West Virginia Radio Corporation against the West Virginia University Board of Governors and several other parties over the bidding of the university’s third-tier media rights will continue following a judge’s order.

 Jackson County Circuit Judge Thomas Evans has rejected WVU’s motion for summary judgment.
 Evans said the defendants didn’t meet the requirements of such a motion.

-“The court is of the opinion that, under these circumstances, with the verified allegations of fraud, collusion, civil conspiracy, and arbitrary and capricious conduct, issues of material fact exist on several important issues, one of which is whether WVU BOG possessed the unqualified right to cancel the RFP process,” Judge Evans wrote.
+“The court is of the opinion that, under these circumstances, with the verified allegations of fraud, collusion, civil conspiracy, and arbitrary and capricious conduct, issues of material fact exist on several important issues, one of which is whether WVU BOG possessed the unqualified right to cancel the RFP process,” Evans wrote.

 WVRC had asked Evans to stop WVU from implementing a 12-year contract with IMG College worth $86.5 million.
 The company claims the contract, signed in June after a second round of bidding, should be stricken because of fraudulent missteps by the university—and specifically athletics director Oliver Luck—during the first round of bidding.

 WVRC’s suit charges Luck with “improperly, incompetently, and unlawfully managing the media rights RFP process.”
 WVRC claims the university subsequently tailored the second media rights bidding “to render WV Media’s partner, IMG College, the only qualified bidder, thereby transforming the RFP process into a sham.”

 The judge’s latest order focuses on the second round of bidding on the third-tier contract.
 The judge said in denying the motion of summary judgment he was persuaded by case law: